bodenlab/GRASP-suite/content/project/graspcmd/index.md

 You can probably run a reconstruction with 10,000 sequences on a server, but how "gappy" the alignment is will also play a part in deciding this.
 If the alignment is reasonably clean, a powerful, modern laptop with at least 16GB of memory, can do this in under a day.
 If the alignment covers a diverse family, you will probably need a lot more memory.
 We recommend you set the Java heap size to 60GB RAM, which you can using the option -Xmx60000m.

 The rough estimates above assume you use multiple threads; we recommend 5 or so on decent hardware (-thr 5).

-GRASP was designed primarily for protein sequences but command-line version 0309.2020 incorporates a DNA model (Yang Z, *J Mol Evol* 1994).
-This has not been tested extensively.